-There are mandatory and optional Log Identifiers defined in section 3.1.2.1.2, section 3.1.2.2.2, and section 3.1.2.3.3.
-If a Get Log Page command is processed that specifies a Log Identifier that is not supported, then the controller should abort the command with a status code of Invalid Field in Command.
+There are mandatory and optional Log Page Identifiers defined in section 3.1.2.1.2, section 3.1.2.2.2, and section 3.1.2.3.3.
+If a Get Log Page command is processed that specifies a Log Page Identifier that is not supported, then the controller should abort the command with a status code of Invalid Log Page with the exception defined in Figure 269.